 The options in Table 15.1 control the overall process flow for solving a linear program, and they are equivalent to the options that are used in PROC OPTLP and PROC OPTMODEL with standard methods.
 These options are called main solver options in this chapter.
-They are described in detail in the section "Syntax: LP Solver" on page 259 in Chapter 7, "The Linear Programming Solver" and the section "Syntax: OPTLP Procedure" on page 562 in Chapter 12, "The OPTLP Procedure."
+They are described in detail in the section "Syntax: LP Solver" on page 257 in Chapter 7, "The Linear Programming Solver," and the section "Syntax: OPTLP Procedure" on page 575 in Chapter 12, "The OPTLP Procedure."
 The DUALIZE= option has a different default when you use the decomposition algorithm, as shown in Table 15.1.

-SOLVE WITH LP Statement

 Description option Different

 Default

 Data Set Options (OPTLP procedure only)

 Specifies the input data set DATA=

 Specifies the dual solution output data set DUALOUT=

+Specifies whether the model is a maximization or mini- OBJSENSE=

+mization problem

+Specifies the primal solution output data set PRIMALOUT=

-Table 15.1 LP Options in the PROC OPTLP Statement or
+Table 15.1 LP Options in the PROC OPTLP Statement or SOLVE WITH LP Statement

-Description option Different Default Specifies whether the model is a maximization or mini- OBJSENSE= mization problem Specifies the primal solution output data set PRIMALOUT= Saves output data sets only if optimal SAVE_ONLY_IF_OPTIMAL Presolve Options Controls the dualization of the problem DUALIZE= OFF Specifies the type of presolve PRESOLVER= Control Options Specifies the feasibility tolerance FEASTOL= Specifies how frequently to print the solution progress LOGFREQ= Specifies the level of detail of solution progress to print in LOGLEVEL= the log Specifies the maximum number of iterations MAXITER= Specifies the time limit for the optimization process MAXTIME= Specifies the optimality tolerance OPTTOL= Enables or disables printing summary (OPTLP procedure PRINTLEVEL= only) Specifies whether time units are CPU time or real time TIMETYPE= Algorithm Options Enables or disables scaling of the problem SCALE=
+Description option Different Default Saves output data sets only if optimal SAVE_ONLY_IF_OPTIMAL Presolve Options Controls the dualization of the problem DUALIZE= OFF Specifies the type of presolve PRESOLVER= Control Options Specifies the feasibility tolerance FEASTOL= Specifies how frequently to print the solution progress LOGFREQ= Specifies the level of detail of solution progress to print in LOGLEVEL= the log Specifies the maximum number of iterations MAXITER= Specifies the time limit for the optimization process MAXTIME= Specifies the optimality tolerance OPTTOL= Enables or disables printing summary (OPTLP procedure only) PRINTLEVEL= Specifies whether time units are CPU time or real time TIMETYPE= Algorithm Options Enables or disables scaling of the problem SCALE=

-Table 15.1 (continued)
+Table 15.1(continued)